History of St. Alphonsus Church and School

 From 1941 to 1943, the school was closed for renovations.
 It re-opened under the direction of the Sisters of the Holy Spirit.

 But the parish and school populations kept growing, creating the need for a bigger school.
 A new St. Alphonsus School was dedicated in 1955.
 Two additional classrooms were added in 1967.
 A kindergarten building—the Father W. H. (William) Schroeder Schoolhouse—was dedicated in 1988.
-It now is used for preschoolers.
-Bishop (now Cardinal) Donald Wuerl dedicated the latest school addition in 2004.
+The latest school addition was dedicated in 2004.

 New Parishes Formed